uoft-cs-robotics/robot_system_tools/README.md

 ## Using calibration

-Please checkout [calibration/docs](calibration/docs) for documentations of hand-eye calibration, usage of this tool
+Please checkout [robot_toolkit/docs](robot_toolkit/docs) for documentations of robot camera extrinsic calibration, usage of this tool.

 ## Test robotiq gripper